brian0921/wazuh-ack/instructions.md

 - Kubernetes cluster already deployed.
 - Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this repository focuses on [Alibaba Cloud](https://www.alibabacloud.com/).
 It was tested using [Alibaba Cloud ACK](https://www.alibabacloud.com/help/en/ack/).
 You should be able to:
-    - Create Persistent Volumes on top of AWS EBS when using a volumeClaimTemplates
+    - Create Persistent Volumes on top of Alibaba EBS when using a volumeClaimTemplates
     - Create a record set in AWS Route 53 from a Kubernetes LoadBalancer.
 - Having at least two Kubernetes nodes in order to meet the *podAntiAffinity* policy.
 - For Kubernetes version 1.23 or higher, the assignment of an IAM Role is necessary for the CSI driver to function correctly.
-Within the AWS documentation you can find the instructions for the assignment: https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html
+Within the Alibaba Cloud documentation you can find the instructions for the assignment: https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/user-guide/csi-overview-1
 - The installation of the CSI driver is necessary for new and old deployments, since it is a Kubernetes feature.